 Another program is to build more cultural places available in Bangkok as cultural learning centers in Bangkok including local cultural museums and Bangkok Art and Culture Centre.
 For local cultural museums, the objectives are creating and building more art and cultural learning resources at local level by mobilizing the people cooperation and participation.
 This is in the community of Bangkok District.
 Promoting local culture, tradition and original ways of local people to maintain in the communities.
 Local cultural museums are available in the community of Bangkok City.
 Community citizens can learn their own local culture and pay more attention and awareness to maintain their own culture and tradition.
-Bangkok Metropolitan Administration has the policy, the former Bangkok governor has the policy to build local museums in Bangkok.
+Bangkok Metropolitan Administration has the policy, the former Bangkok governor has the policy to build local museums covering available in 50 districts in the Bangkok area.
+But right now, we only have 27 local museums in Bangkok.
 Each local museum has shown its own local culture, tradition and ways of life of the people of the community.
 Management of the local cultural museum is managed by the community committee and the managing budget is supported by BMA.
 This is an example of a local cultural museum in the each district.
-This is one in Klongsarn district.
+This is one in Klongsam district.
 It depends on the nature of each district.
 You can see the difference of local cultural museums of each district.